EdyKnopfler/games-js-2/Parte 1/nave-mobile-2/plugins/org.apache.cordova.device-motion/doc/index.md

     navigator.accelerometer.getCurrentAcceleration(onSuccess, onError);

+### Browser Quirks

+Values for X, Y, Z motion are all randomly generated in order to simulate the accelerometer.

 ### iOS Quirks

 - iOS doesn't recognize the concept of getting the current acceleration at any given point.